edubart/nelua-lang/docs/pages/libraries.md

 its methods implemented, this module implements all string methods.

-When the GC is disabled, you should call `destroy` to free the string memory of any string returned in by this library, otherwise he memory will leak.
+When the GC is disabled, you should call `destroy` to free the string memory of any string returned in by this library, otherwise the memory will leak.
 Note that strings can point to a buffer in the program static storage and such strings should never be destroyed.